 Regional Environmental Office

-The East Africa Regional Environment Office (REO), based in Embassy Addis Ababa, develops and implements strategies and initiatives for advancing U.S. interests on transboundary environment, science, technology, and global health (ESTH) issues in a 15-nation region.
-We work in collaboration with colleagues in the following fifteen countries: Uganda, Kenya, Tanzania, Madagascar, Rwanda, Burundi, South Sudan, Sudan, Somalia, Ethiopia, Eritrea, Djibouti, Seychelles, Comoros, and Mauritius.
-Our work throughout the Horn and East Africa takes place in a context of a pervasive threat of drought, its concomitant food insecurity, disease epidemics and the growing trend in internally displaced people becoming refugees.
-These cross-cutting issues—all of which are directly impacted by changes in our climate—underscore the importance of working to promote resilience in the host governments and civil society which in turn protects our national security and economic interests in the region
+The East Africa Regional Environment Office (REO), based in Embassy Addis Ababa, develops and implements strategies and initiatives for advancing U.S. interests on transboundary environment, science, technology, and global health (ESTH) issues in a 15-country region.
+We work in collaboration with colleagues in the following 15 countries: Burundi, Comoros, Djibouti, Ethiopia, Eritrea, Kenya, Madagascar, Mauritius, Rwanda, Seychelles, South Sudan, Somalia, Sudan, Tanzania, and Uganda.
+Our work throughout the Horn and East Africa takes place in a context of a pervasive threat of drought and its concomitant food insecurity, disease epidemics, and the growing trend in internally displaced people becoming refugees.
+These cross-cutting issues—all of which are directly impacted by changes in our climate—underscore the importance of working to promote resilience in the host governments and civil society, which in turn protects our national security and economic interests in the region.

-- The protection of species by combating illegal wildlife trafficking: Follow up and encouraging the establishment of a Horn of Africa Wildlife Enforcement Network (HAWEN) to promote intergovernmental cooperation against illegal wildlife trade among Ethiopia, Djibouti, Kenya, Somalia, South Sudan, Sudan and Uganda (with IGAD and NGO partners).
+- The protection of species by combating illegal wildlife trafficking: Follow up and encouraging the establishment to the establishment of the Horn of Africa Wildlife Enforcement Network (HAWEN) to promote intergovernmental cooperation against illegal wildlife trade among Ethiopia, Djibouti, Kenya, Somalia, South Sudan, Sudan, and Uganda (with IGAD and NGO partners).
 In addition, our Hub will work with focus countries throughout the region to develop assessments and mission strategies.

-- The protection of public health through the Global Health Security Agenda: Our Hub will help GHSA Phase 1 countries develop and implement year three work plans.
+- The protection of public health through the Global Health Security Agenda: Our Hub will help GHSA Phase 1 countries develop and implement work plans.

-- Sustainable oceans and fisheries: Our Hub will help to oversee previous commitments—such as the Western Indian Ocean Marine Science Association’s marine protected area grant ($300,000)—and the implementation of the Mauritius Declaration on marine conservation.
+- Sustainable oceans and fisheries: Our Hub will help to oversee previous commitments and the implementation of the Mauritius Declaration on marine conservation.

-- Supporting American jobs through support of clean water, air and waste exports: The U.S. is a global leader in environmental technologies goods and services and helping U.S. companies advance projects in water, air, and waste will help support U.S. jobs and positive environmental outcomes.
-Each of our policy priorities links to protecting our national security, sharing our technical capacity and advocating our economic interests
+- Supporting American jobs through support of clean water, air and waste exports: The United States is a global leader in environmental technologies goods and services and helping U.S. companies advance projects in water, air, and waste will help support U.S. jobs and positive environmental outcomes.
+Each of our policy priorities links to protecting our national security, sharing our technical capacity, and advocating our economic interests

 Under the guidance from OES and AF/ERA in Washington, we endeavor to advance each of these five policy priorities in concert with ESTH Officers throughout the region through direct interaction with host governments and civil society.